 If Arcade gaming is something you’re interested in on the ALP, you’re not going to find the d-pad on the top of the ALP panel a good experience for that.
 While it will work, albeit a bit problematic, you’ll be limited to using the side buttons (flipper/nudge) of the machine for the action buttons to jump, shoot, etc. The d-pad is designed for navigating the menu system, not for playing games with it.

 However, AtGames released the Arcade Control Panel for the ALP.
 This device makes it much more fun to play Arcade Games on the ALP!
 If you want to play Arcade Games on the ALP, this will likely be one of your first must-have upgrades.
+The Arcade Control Panel is also now available on Amazon.
 The good thing is, it’s very easy to install.
 If interested in how this works, please see the video below.

 Now that you’ve seen the Arcade Control Panel in action, let’s discuss some of the various ways you can play Arcade Games on the ALP:

 - CoinOpsX (Guide on this site) – CoinOpsX is a great way to play thousands of Arcade classics on your ALP.
 When playing on the ALP, the new CoinOpsX Vertical (WOPR w/Cheese) looks the best for the vertically-oriented display.
 However, please read the first paragraph with the disclaimer on why there are no download links for the games on the guide.
 If you’re wanting to play vertical Arcade classics on your ALP, this is currently the best way to do it.
 Classics like Galaga, Ms. Pac-Man, Time Pilot and so many more can be played using CoinOpsX.